brodycj/java-node/README.md

 In case I accept contributions from any others I will require CLA with similar statements.
 I may offer this work under other licensing terms in the future.

+NOTE: This project is under development and should be considered experimental.
+API is subject to change and some optimizations are expected to be needed.

 Highlights:
 - Java-driven startup
 - Static function callback Javascript --> Java